hotosm/fmtm/docs/manuals/mapping.md

 !!! note

-    You can skip steps 1, 3, and 4 of this part if you prefer to map using webforms.
+    You can skip steps 1 & 3 belo if you prefer to map using WebForms (the default).
-    The projects containing webform or ODK collect mobile App wul
+    Using WebForms requires no external application or usage of QRCodes.

 ### Step 1: Install The Custom ODK Collect Mobile App